 Inclusions within the stone can make the stone unique and interesting.
 Like with salt and pepper diamonds, these nuances add intrigue and make your sapphire one of a kind.

 Long regarded as one of the rarest and most precious coloured gemstones, the emerald is famous for its recognisable vivid green colour.
 As part of the Beryl family of minerals this beautiful stone has been a popular gem since royalty wore it in ancient Egypt.

 The beautiful colour they possess is due to the presence of chromium and vanadium when the stone is being formed.
 The most desirable colour being a saturated bluish green tone, although colour variations differ depending on the country from which they are mined.
 An overwhelming majority of the world's emeralds are sourced from Columbia, Brazil and Zambia.

 Emeralds are a popular choice for jewellery, and we have made some truly amazing engagement rings using this stone.
-However, emeralds are notoriously fragile and are much less durable than other precious stones such as sapphire and diamond.
+However, they are notoriously fragile and much less durable than other precious stones such as sapphire and diamond.
 This is due to the internal inclusions that are common within this gemstone.
 These inclusions, known as an emerald's 'jardin' due to their plant like appearance, make the stone prone to chipping and breaking.
 It is a higher maintenance gemstone that requires a little more care and attention.

 Known as 'The king of precious stones' ruby is the rarest and most expensive gemstone.

 This stunning stone is, like many coloured gems, is graded by eye.
 The most desirable colour is a vibrant red which is the most significant factor in a rubies cost.